br3ndonland/udacity-google/markdown-guide.md

   like this
   ```

-- In GitHub-Flavored Markdown, you can specify the language next to the first set of triple backticks for syntax highlighting:
+- In GitHub-Flavored Markdown, you can specify the language next to the first set of triple backticks for syntax highlighting.
+Each language has a full name (like `python`), and an abbreviation (like `py`).
+The full list of supported languages can be found in [GitHub's Linguist repo](https://github.com/github/linguist), which is used to detect languages on GitHub.
+The *[languages.yml](https://github.com/github/linguist/blob/master/lib/linguist/languages.yml)* contains a list of the available abbreviations (called "extensions" in the YAML) for each language.
   - Shell

-    ```shell
+    ```sh
-    $ git reset --hard
+    git status
-    $ git checkout origin/task-page-skeleton
+    git commit
     ```

   - JavaScript